quesalltime/ThaiHealth/README.md

 # ThaiHealth

-A prototype of wearable/phone integration project.
+A prototype of wearable/mobile integration project.
-Aim to health care usage.
+Aim to health care facility.

+Coding on Tizen platform on wearable device(Samsung S3 Watch) and Android platform on mobile device(Samsung Z1).